 It is said, that when the river floods, she appears as a voluptuous maiden with a mermaid’s tail.

 The Nerija Fort

 The construction of the Nerija fort was started by the soldiers of the Kingdom of Prussia in 1864 and completed by the German Empire in 1871.
-During the period of 1897–1939, the building was handed over to the port and inhabited by civilian.
+During the period of 1897–1939, the building was handed over to the port and inhabited by civilians.
 During the Second World War, the fort was blasted.
 In the period between 1976 and 1978, it was restored.
-In 1979, Lithuanian Sea Museum was established in the premises of the Nerija fort.
+In 1979, Lithuanian Sea Museum was established on the premises of the Nerija fort.
 The exposition of the Lithuanian Sea Museum consisted of aquarium and expositions including marine fauna, sea birds and mammals and history of navigation.
 The maritime fort built in the 19th century was revived for cultural purposes.